murraylab/PsychRNN/README.md

 ## Further Extensibility

-If you with to modify weight initializations, loss functions or regularizations it is as simple as adding an additional class to "initializations.py" describing your preferred initial weight patterns or a single function to "loss_functions.py" or "regularizations.py".
+If you wish to modify weight initializations, loss functions or regularizations it is as simple as adding an additional class to "initializations.py" describing your preferred initial weight patterns or a single function to "loss_functions.py" or "regularizations.py".

 ### Backend